top of page

-I am an Associate Professor in the Department of Government at the University of Texas at Austin.
+I am an Associate Professor in the Department of Political Science at the University of California, Berkeley.
 My research explores the relationships between fiscal policies, party-building, and state-society relations in authoritarian regimes, particularly in China.
-I am also deeply interested in the roles of elites in the organizational evolution and functioning of authoritarian institutions, such as political parties and legislatures, across both historical and contemporary contexts.
+I am also particularly interested in the roles of elites in the organizational evolution and functioning of authoritarian institutions, such as political parties and legislatures, across both historical and contemporary contexts.
 I earned my Ph.D. in Political Science from Yale University in 2011.

 Along with Yuhua Wang (Harvard), we co-organize the Chinese Politics Research in Progress (CPRP).
 This is a virtual workshop that promotes scholarly research on Chinese politics in comparative politics and international relations.
 The CPRP virtual workshop is open to the public, and will be held between *12:00-1:00PM* (Central Standard Time) on Fridays every two or three weeks during the regular academic year.
 Please visit our website for more information.